 Answer: In general, no. There may be exceptions, but in general, powers of attorney granted by an individual are ineffective at controlling transactions within a trust.
 The trustees are the fiduciaries responsible for transactions with trust assets and income.

-4. Do we have to send copies of the powers of attorney to her utility and insurance companies in order to have her bills sent to us to pay?”
+4. Do we have to send copies of the powers of attorney to her utility and financial companies in order to have her bills sent to us to pay?”

 Answer: If utility and insurance accounts are in your mother’s personal name as an individual, you will deal with them by power of attorney.
 The companies will probably require a copy of your mother’s power of attorney in order to release information to you about her accounts and to enable you to make any changes in her accounts, such as to change the mailing address.